jrarama/frontend-nanodegree-arcade-game/README.md

 Go For Water Game
 =================

+Go to the [game's website](http://jrarama.github.io/go-for-water-game/) to play the game.

 The objective of the game is for the player to reach the water, collect many collectibles (gem, star and key) to score points, and avoid the bugs to prevent losing a life.

 ### How to Run